kurianbenoy/kurianbenoy-website/_posts/2020-08-09-Mindmaster.md

 ---
 layout: post
-title: Noteble quotes from Mind master - Viswanathan Anand
+title: Notable quotes from Mind master - Viswanathan Anand
 author: kurianbenoy
 tags: [books]
 readtime: true
 ---

-Hello all, I am back with a few noteble quotes from Mind Master by Viswanathan Anand.
-I am not an expert in chess, and just know some of the basic moves.
-I recently picked up chess, after seeing Pranav Shridhar and Joel playing chess after Inout Hackathon, Bangalore - 2019.
-The only chess player most of Indians know is Viswanathan Anand and maybe Magnus Carlsen too after bitter 2013 World Championship loss in Chennai.
+Hello all, I am back with a few notable quotes from Mind Master by Viswanathan Anand.
+I am not a chess expert and know some of the basic moves.
+I recently picked up chess, after seeing Pranav Shridhar and Joel playing chess after In out Hackathon, Bangalore - 2019.
+The only chess player, most of Indians, know is Viswanathan Anand and maybe Magnus Carlsen too after bitter 2013 World Championship loss in Chennai.

 This book is not merely a chess book.
-According to me the best thing in this book was how a 5 time world champion approaches games and his winning mentality.
-He talks about state of AI in chess, attitude needed for any winners in any field, how to grab your advantage and lot of life advices are there.
-I am sharing a few intersting parts in this book
+In my opinion, the best thing in this book was how a 5-time world champion approaches games and winning mentality.
+Anand talks about the state of AI in chess, attitude needed for any winners in any field, how to grab your advantage and lot of life advice are there.
+I am sharing a few exciting parts in this book

 > The way I see it, talent is a lot like a plant.
 When it’s watered with hard